Block encoding of matrix product operators: Conclusion

-Finally, we would like to recall that since a post-processing selection is needed for both the Hamiltonian representation and the QET circuit, it would be advisable to conduct a further investigation into the success probability of these measurements.
-Our work should therefore be considered as an introductory paper presenting a new and promising technique, which will need to be further studied in the future.
+Our work should then be considered as an introductory publication presenting a new and promising technique, which will need to be further studied in the future, together with other new and interesting applications.

+Finally, we acknowledge the existence of a similar work that was made publicly available during the review process of this paper \cite{termanova2024tensor}, which uses numerical optimizations to find an approximation with reduced effective bond dimensions.